xuqc01/Steam-API-Storefront-Parser-with-SQLite/README.md

 # Findings

 Based on a weighted average of the number of players per game per tag, the top 10 most popular tags were Action, Adventure, Open World, Strategy, Simulation, Co-op, RPG, Indie, and Atmospheric.
 Note that only 3,000 of the 70,000+ games were analyzed because the average player base for the majority of games were below 20 players.
-The graphical representation of these findings can be summarized in the Tableau file.
+The graphical representation of these findings can be summarized in the Tableau file above (Steam-popular-tags.twb).

 Software Requirements
 1. SQLite